arcasen/markdown-include/README.md

 Note:

-- The file contains instructions that must be on separate lines.
+- The file inclusion directives must stand alone on their own lines.
 - `[[` must start at the beginning of the line.
 - Spaces before or after `filename.md` are allowed.
 - After `]]`, only whitespace is permitted—no other characters are allowed.

+Beset practice: To ensure content between files does not interfere with each other, each directive in a file should be preceded and followed by a blank line.

 ## Converting Markdown to PDF with Pandoc